Cash house buyers are a relatively new thing in the UK.

 Two things can happen here:

-The seller can take the lower offer
+- You as the seller can take the lower offer.

 If you're looking to sell your property to a cash house buyer company, consider taking the following steps to make sure you’re as protected as possible against the practice:

-Is the company a member of The Property Ombudsman (TPO)?
+- Is the company a member of The Property Ombudsman (TPO)?
 The TPO offer rights and protection to both the client and the service provider, and being a member is a quality mark.

 How much can you get for your property?

 Essentially, this is down to the company that is offering to buy your property for cash, or the cash buyers you're dealing with.

 That said, it's important to remember that a cash house buyer runs into a lot of costs buying and selling property - and that they need to make a profit afterwards too.

 You can expect to see an offer that's somewhere between 15-20% less than the value of your property.
 (Bear in mind that you'll make many savings to offset the lower price - including saving estate agent fees, legal fees, and other costs you pay while holding your property.
 Things like council tax, mortgage payments etc)